 “Because I would die from eating too much.
-It’s like taking two courses in the university at the same time.
-You see, we are bounded by material conditions, and I don’t want to waste my freewill in food.
+It’s like taking two majors in university at the same time.
+You see, we are bounded by physical conditions.
 And you would think I’m a sweet addict.”

 “I wouldn’t mind if you eat both.
 I like guys who eat well.”

 The dessert finally came out.
 His was a delicious piece of chocolate cake, and hers – as if the waiter read his mind – was a juicy piece of blueberry pie.
 She shared with him half of her pie, and so did he.
 What was even more surprising was the marriage of both: the sweet and sour taste of blueberry melted perfectly into the intense sweet of chocolate.

 As they left the restaurant, she wondered if choices weren’t that bad at all.
 The sweetness that used to get her cloyed now lingered on her lips.
 In a sudden surge of enthusiasm, she decided to put her monologue aside to truly communicate with him for the first time.

 “Spiders or snakes?”, she asked.

 Stunned by the question that came from nowhere, he looked at her, his deep black eyes sparkled by the traffic light.

 “Spiders, I mean, snakes, if not to eat.”, he stumbled.